 - 13.1 If a player is injured during a match and forced to retire from a rubber, the injured retiring player cannot return to the court and play any other rubber in the match, unless both Captains agree, acting reasonably, that the player can return for a different rubber. - 13.2 All incomplete or un-played sets at the time a player is injured will be forfeited and all points for the incomplete or un-played sets will be awarded to the non-retiring players. - 13.3 An injured player cannot be replaced by another player during a regular season match.
 Where a team has replaced an injured player in the middle of a regular season match, any Rubber where the replacement player participated will be considered forfeited by that team and all points will be awarded to the opposing team. - 13.4 An injured player may be replaced for their second rubber of the match only during a semi-final or finals match.
-The replacement player must be a Base Player or Reserve Player (subject to the usual Reserve Player eligibility rules) who has previously been listed in that team and eligible to play finals in accordance with rule 21.1.
+The replacement player must be a Base Player who has previously been listed in that team and eligible to play finals in accordance with Rule 21.
 An injured player can only be replaced for the second rubber where the first Rubber is forfeited due to injury.
 A player cannot be replaced after completing their first rubber.